Stepan Erzya: Biography

 In 1914 he returned to Russia and in 1918 he moved to Yekaterinburg where he created his monumental works of art.
 In 1921 he moved to Novorossiysk, then to Batumi.
 Living there, he created portraits of Lenin, Marx and Engels, many cultural workers of Georgia.
 In 1923 he lived in Baku, where he created in monumental genre.

 In 1926 the Soviet government took a decision to send Stepan Erzia abroad "to spread the knowledge of the Soviet art".
 He came to Paris again.
 Again his one-man shows were sponsored followed by positive response in the Western press.

 In 1927–1950 he worked in Buenos Aires, creating portraits there of Lenin, Moses, Tolstoy, and Beethoven.

-There Erzia, a representative of a minor and browbeaten nation, developed a project of transforming entire mountains in the Andes into monuments to the heroes of the war for independence.
+There Erzya developed a project of transforming entire mountains in the Andes into monuments to the heroes of the war for independence.
 The local authorities approved his plan, but failed to finance its implementation.

-While in Argentina, Erzia invented a method of processing some locally grown, extra-hard types of wood: algarrobo and quebracho.
+While in Argentina, Erzya invented a method of processing some locally grown, extra-hard types of wood: algarrobo and quebracho.

 In 1950 he returned to the Soviet Union.
 In 1956 he was awarded with the Order of the Red Banner of Labour.

-Stepan Erzia died in 1959 in Moscow and was buried in Saransk, the capital of Mordovia.
+Stepan Erzya died in 1959 in Moscow and was buried in Saransk, the capital of Mordovia.